Respect in Our Workplace

-- Gossip and/or discredit a co-worker by sharing information that is not true or not mine to share.
+- Gossip and/or discredit a co-worker by sharing information that is not true or not yours to share.

-- Post or send intimidating messages to or about a colleague.
+- Post or send intimidating messages or images to or about a colleague.

 - Make comments that ridicule or berate others.

-- Intimidate someone using my physical presence, volume of my voice, information, seniority, or position of authority.
+- Intimidate someone through your physical presence, the volume of your voice, or the use of information, seniority, or a position of authority.

-- Behave or act in a discriminating way based on a person’s race, sexual orientation, gender, religion, age or other Human Rights protected ground.
+- Behave or act in a discriminating way based on a person’s race, sexual orientation, gender, religion, age, or other Human Rights Protected Grounds.

 - Undermine someone’s performance or contribution.